yamcodes/agario-clone/README.md

 ### Step 0.
 Prerequisites
 - [Node.js v17.4.0](https://nodejs.org/download/release/v17.4.0/) - the version which this project was created and tested on.
 - [Git](https://git-scm.com/downloads) - for cloning this repository.
+- A terminal set up in your projects folder to clone and run this project.

 ### Step 1.
 Download